ychoi04/mica-gd405/lectures/w5-assignments.md

 ### Part 2: Let's put our type to use!

-We will see how our type design holds up in a different context by making a poster.
-We also have the magnetic boards scheduled for displaying class work from Feb.
-26.
+We will see how our type design holds up in a different context by making a type poster.

 - Create a poster that showcases what your type design can do.
 - As the poster is a static medium, animation/interactions will not work on paper.
 Instead, think about other effective ways of showing your types' personalities.
-For example, use repetitions and small multiples.
+For example, use repetitions and [small multiples](https://en.wikipedia.org/wiki/Small_multiple).
 What is interesting about designing programmatically?
 You can think of this poster image as a promotional material for your type.
 - If you export PDF out of Processing, then you can open the file in Illustrator and make fine adjustments.
 - You may combine the elements from other sketches/softwares.
 - Use 11 x 17 inch format.
 Vertical orientation only.
 - Upload the finalized poster image file (PDF or PNG) on Google Drive.
-- Print and bring the final poster on 11 x 17 inch paper.
-Again, in vertical orientation.
+- This poster will later be used for magnetic boards display so make sure it's print-ready.

 ### Inspirations
 - [Muir McNeil](http://www.muirmcneil.com) and their talk on [TYPO](http://www.typotalks.com/videos/muir-mcneil-2/)